 The mechanism of damage involves several factors:

-The good news: treating the varicocele can improve sperm parameters (count, motility, and morphology) in 60–80% of men, and natural pregnancy rates improve significantly after treatment.
+The good news: treating the varicocele can improve sperm parameters (count, motility, and morphology) in 60-80% of men, and natural pregnancy rates improve significantly after treatment.
+In men with azoospermia due to varicocele, sperm often reappear in the ejaculate 3-6 months after treatment, potentially avoiding the need for surgical sperm retrieval and IVF altogether.

 Diagnosing a varicocele typically involves: